andreassiegel/4ndrs.xyz/content/posts/nodejs-test-intellij.md

 ## Selectively run Tests

-Different to the command line, we're not restricted to running all tests all the time, though.
+Different from the command line, we're not restricted to running all tests all the time, though.
 We also have the debug mode right at hand and can specifically decide what to run or debug right next to the source code:

 {{< figure src="/images/posts/js-test-intellij/selective-tests.png" alt="Select what to run" caption="Selective test execution under full control" >}}